Clarissa Kaye: Death

 James Mason died in 1984.
 Clarissa Kaye died a decade later, aged 62, on 21 July 1994 from cancer.
 Before Mason remarried, his children Portland and Morgan (both from his first marriage to Pamela Mason) were to be the beneficiaries of his large estate, valued at £15 million.
 Mason changed his will to leave Clarissa Kaye as the sole beneficiary, but the children understood from a letter that Mason wrote to them that they would still ultimately receive the proceeds after their stepmother's death.
 However, she was on such bad terms with them to the point of pathological jealousy that she cut them out of all photos with Mason.

 Disregarding Mason's letter saying the children would get his money after Kaye's death, Kaye left Mason's entire estate to an unidentified trust rumoured to be on behalf of the Sathya Sai Organization, run by devotees of the Indian guru Sathya Sai Baba.
 The organization, based in an ashram near Bangalore, neither confirmed nor denied this.

 Mason's ashes were also the subject of controversy.
 Kaye initially had them in an urn in her home, never telling Mason's children she had them.
 She later deposited them in a Geneva bank vault, again to hide them.
-They tracked them down after Kaye's death, and took legal action to retrieve and inter them, and through court order by the judge who declared that his children deserved the right to choose the wording on their father's gravestone.
+They tracked them down after Kaye's death, and took legal action to retrieve and intern them, and through court order by the judge who declared that his children deserved the right to choose the wording on their father's gravestone.